CostlyDev/Costly/doc/tor.md

 	./costlyd -proxy=127.0.0.1:9050

-2. Run a costly hidden server
+2. Run a Costly Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/costly-service/
+	HiddenServiceDir /var/lib/tor/costlycore-service/
 	HiddenServicePort 9972 127.0.0.1:9972
 	HiddenServicePort 19972 127.0.0.1:19972

 The directory can be different of course, but (both) port numbers should be equal to your costlyd's P2P listen port (9972 by default).

-	-externalip=X   You can tell costly about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/costly-service/hostname.
+	-externalip=X   You can tell Costly Core about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/costlycore-service/hostname.
 Onion addresses are given
-	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).
+	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).